pedrohfsd/pedrohfsd.github.io/_posts/2017/07/28/simulated-annealing-part1.md

 Applications
 ---
-Jump to [Part 2 (Next Week)]() for a hands-on algorithm explaining how to implement Simulated Annealing to solve the Traveling Salesman Problem.
+Jump to [Part 2](/2017-08-04-simulated-annealing-part2) for a hands-on algorithm explaining how to implement Simulated Annealing to solve the Traveling Salesman Problem.

 References
 ---